thinkingtrains/thinkingtrains.github.io/_about/2021-02-09-AboutComponents.md

 without all the tea drinking.
 Its main responsibilities are:

 * Implement train driving logic (the "expert machine").
-* Derive the position of the train, including block number and distance within a block.
+* Derive the precise position of the train on the layout.
 * Respond to signals, speed limits and shunt instructions.
 * Set the train speed and direction of travel.
 * Control any lighting, sound and other effects that the model has available.